gvital3230/dev-proxy/readme.md

 1. Clone the repository and navigate into the project directory.
 2. Start the Docker Compose stack:

     ```bash
     docker-compose up -d
     ```

 ## Adding New Services

 This docker compose stack provides network `app-dev-mesh` which all services **MUST** connect to.
 To add a new service, follow these rules in your service's docker-compose definition:

 1. Use following network as default:

     ```yaml
     networks:
       default:
         name: app-dev-mesh
         external: true
     ```

 2. Add following labels to your service:

     ```yaml
     labels:
       - "traefik.enable=true"
       - "traefik.http.routers.<service-name>.rule=Host(`<service-name>.local`)"
       - "traefik.http.routers.<service-name>.entrypoints=websecure"
     ```

 3. To add CORS which allows any origin headers to your service, you can use predefined middleware `cors-allow-all`:

     ```yaml
     labels:
       - "traefik.http.routers.widgets-widgets.middlewares=cors-allow-all"
     ```

 ## Using Custom TLS Certificates

 It is often annoying to work with self-signed certificates in development.
 And to confirm every time that you trust the certificate in your browser.
-To avoid it you can generate self-signed ssl certificates and then use them as trusted in your system.
+To avoid it you can generate self-signed SSL certificates and then use them as trusted in your system.
 Certificates are located in `cert` directory.

 If you want to issue a new certificate for a domain, use the following command: